 CSD shall work with the Administrator to identify target goals and the best options for workforce development in connection with GHG reduction activities, in each phase of the multi- family program.
-Once the goals and best options are determined, the Administrator will be required to report full-time jobs created, training hours provided and other information necessary to document benefits to disadvantaged communities.
+Once the goals and best options are determined, the Administrator will be required to report full-time jobs created, training hours provided, job classification, education required, average wage provided per classification and priority population resident status, any certifications provided, and other information necessary to document benefits to residents of disadvantaged communities and low-income communities as defined by AB 1550.